-Ordered, That the Clerk do go down to the House of Commons and acquaint thet House that the Senate have passed these Bills without any amendment.
+Ordered, That the Clerk do go down to the House of Commons and acquaint that House that the Senate have passed this Bill without any amendment.

-The Honorable Mr. Hamilton, (Kingston) from the Committee on Banking, Commerce and Railways, to whom was referred the Bill intituled "An Act to incorporate "the Great Western and Lake Ontario Shore Junction Railway Company," reported that they had gone through the said Bill, and had directed him to report the same to the House, without any amendment.
+The Honorable Mr. Hamilton (Kingston) from the Committee on Banking, Commerce and Railways, to whom was referred the Bill intituled "An Act to incorporate "the Great Western and Lake Ontario Shore Junction Railway Company," reported that they had gone through the said Bill, and had directed him to report the same to the House, without any amendment.

-On motion of the Honorable Mr. McMaster, seconded by the Honorable Mr. Chaffers it was
+On motion of the Honorable Mr. McMaster, seconded by the Honorable Mr. Chaffers,